 Recently, studies have found that sugar can significantly increase your risk of dying from metabolic syndrome or cardiovascular diseases, and people getting around 20 percent of their calories from added sugar face a 38 percent higher risk of dying from heart disease compared to those who get just 8 percent.
 (12)

-6 Tips and Alternatives to Hidden Sugar Foods
+6 Alternatives to Hidden Sugar Foods

 1. Use Natural Sweeteners (in Moderation!)